 Infertility can occur in men who produce too few sperm or none at all.

-If your diagnostic testing indicates that female reproductive issues are at the heart of infertility, Dr. Reddy works with you closely to determine the best course of treatment.
+If your diagnostic testing indicates that female reproductive issues are the reason for infertility, Dr. Reddy will work with you closely to determine the best course of treatment.

 There are several available options that can treat infertility and improve your chances for conceiving a healthy, viable pregnancy.
 Depending on your needs, you might benefit from medications that stimulate ovulation or surgery to remove scar tissue, fibroids, and other obstructions from your reproductive organs.